Skip to content

 LDAP_USER_FILTER=(uid=%s)

-# For Active Directory, often: (sAMAccountName=%s)
+# Note: For Active Directory, you'll usually want (sAMAccountName=%s)

 LDAP_ADMIN_GROUP=cn=txlog-admins,ou=groups,dc=example,dc=com